WIMA (AM)

-Early history

-Originally WBLY (at 1240 on the AM dial) which aired traditional middle of the road programming in the early 1930s then switching the call letters to WLOK in the early 1940s.
-Veteran broadcaster Hugh Downs started at WLOK while a student at Bluffton University in nearby Bluffton, Ohio.
+History

+WIMA took to the air on December 5, 1948, as Lima's outlet for the Mutual Broadcasting System.
+The AM station debuted six months after the FM adjunct, WIMA-FM (102.1), signed on.

 Starting in radio under the leadership of the Hoosier Schoolmaster of the Air, Dr. Clarence M. Morgan, long time Lima broadcast legend Easter Straker was program director for many years in addition to hosting "Easter's Parade" a live mid-day program on WIMA and on Channel 35.'"Easter's Parade" was a midday show similar to the popular Ruth Lyons show out of Cincinnati.
 Talk and topics were aimed at the women, mothers and children that were the early watchers of the 1950s.
 Straker would discuss national, state and local issues with the Lima woman in mind.
 She instituted the "Teddy Bear Fund" with the local hospitals.
 This was to provide funds for Teddy Bears to every child admitted to Lima hospitals.
 One way to raise funds was to invite children to come down to the studio to be interviewed by Easter while sitting in her "birthday chair."
 While they were being questioned she would ask if they brought any tax stamps for the Teddy Bear.
 The tax stamps were then used to buy Teddy bears for sick children.
 In return children were offered the chance to help themselves to pennies in a giant glass jar.
 The handful of pennies to a young person was a thrill.
 The TV show continued until 1984, and the radio show until 1991, ending a few months before Straker's death in April 1992 from colon cancer at age 73.